vzat/comparing_images/docs/emmet/adding_and_removing_borders.md

 ### Making the Background

 Instead of actually adding borders to the image in question, we will make a new image that is all black with the dimensions of the diameter and then paste the image on top.
-To make the all black image, we make use of NumPy's .zeroes() function.
+To make the all black image, we make use of NumPy's .zeroes()[2] function.
 This makes an array with all elements set to zero (i.e. black).
 In the parameters, the diameter(hyp) is the width and height.
 The number 3 represents the number of channels.
 One for red, one for blue, one for green.

 ```python
 hyp = getDiameter(img)